California College Promise Grant (CCPG)

 - Students without Social Security Numbers are encouraged to apply for a grant at the California Dream Act

 *These standards are based upon the federal poverty guidelines, as published each year by the U.S. Department of Health and Human Services.
-Under Title 5 of the California Code of Regulations, the student or student's family must have a total income in the prior year (in this case, 2015) that is equal to or less than 150% of the U.S. Department of Health and Human Services Poverty Guidelines based on family size.
+Under Title 5 of the California Code of Regulations, the student or student's family must have a total income in the prior year that is equal to or less than 150% of the U.S. Department of Health and Human Services Poverty Guidelines based on family size.

 California College Promise Grant C